‘Alaskan Bush People’ Spoiler: Brown Family Camping Trip Feels ‘Just Like Old Times’

 The members of the family are desperate to obtain enough buffalo meat to sustain them through the winter.
 While part of the family is tracking down the large animals, the two brothers Noah and Bam are busy building a “mine-cooled meat locker” to hold all of the food.

-Even though Ami revealed the news that she’s in remission, her and her husband Billy Brown must still fly into Los Angeles for checkup every three months.
+Even though Ami revealed the news that she’s in remission, she and her husband Billy Brown must still fly into Los Angeles for checkups every three months.

-Given her medical needs and their land purchase in Washington it seems like the Brown family is consigned to settling in a different land and learning to live their life differently.
+Given her medical needs and their land purchase in Washington, it seems like the Brown family is consigned to settling in a different land and learning to live their life differently.

 If this upcoming episode is any indication, the Brown family is realizing just how important it is to return to their roots every now and then, which could see the family finding new ways to relive their old lives in future episodes.